Plan for Tokyo state of emergency moves forward as COVID-19 cases surge

 The proposal for an emergency declaration running from Jan.
 8 to Feb.
 7 was approved at a morning meeting, Economy Minister Yasutoshi Nishimura said.
 Its restrictions centre on measures to combat transmission at bars and restaurants, cited by the government as key risk areas.

-Though still less seriously affected by the pandemic than many countries around the world, Japan saw new daily infections top 6,000 for the first time on Wednesday, according to public broadcaster NHK, led by 1,591 positive tests in the capital, Tokyo.
+Though still less seriously affected by the pandemic than many countries around the world, Japan saw new daily infections top 6,000 for the first time on Wednesday.

+Positive tests are set to exceed 2,000 on Thursday in Tokyo, yet another record after hitting 1,591 the previous day, according to public broadcaster NHK.

 Prime Minister Yoshihide Suga will hold a news conference at 6 p.m.
 (0900 GMT) to formally announce the decision and curbs to be imposed in Tokyo and the neighbouring Saitama, Kanagawa and Chiba prefectures.
 But medical experts have said they fear the government’s plans might be inadequate, with new cases hitting highs around the country.